Beckyrose200/JD-Holiday-Tracker/README.md

 ## Start the app
 1. Set connection string for database
-2. If using a new instance of databse then run  migration command to setup tables `npx prisma migrate deploy`.
+2. If using a new instance of database then run  migration command to setup tables `npx prisma migrate deploy`.
 If using the cloud database the tables will already be setup and this step is not required.
 3. Start the application with `npm start`
 4. App is running on localhost:3000